drscream/tm-env/readme.md

 #### `bin`-folder

 Contains binary files or scripts that should be executable.
+It will be symlinked to `~/.bin`.

+### `etc`-folder

+Should contain all my cool environment files from vim, bash, and something else.